benjamingreenberg/ogr2bqjson/README.md

 - [ ] Unit tests
 - [ ] Fix/prevent duplicate vertex issue, and/or warn the user if there are any
+- [ ] Instructions for loading into BigQuery
+- [ ] Instructions for using in Looker Studio map visualizations